 Editor's note: The 2017-2018 flu season is upon us.
 This story, originally published at the start of last year's flu season, has been updated to reflect information for the current season.

 People living with psoriatic disease can sometimes be on medications that can potentially suppress their immune system.
-And people who have suppressed immune systems should receive an influenza vaccine every year, according to the Centers for Disease Control and Prevention (CDC).
+And people who have weakened immune systems should receive an influenza vaccine every year, according to the U.S. Centers for Disease Control and Prevention (CDC).

 That’s because the influenza virus can lead to hospitalization and even death.
 No one is truly immune to the flu, not even healthy people.
 They can still get sick from it and spread it to others; so the more people who are vaccinated, the less it can spread.

-“We recommend people with psoriatic disease get a flu shot because we don’t really know how immune suppressed our patients are,” said Abby Van Voorhees, M.D., who is the Chair of Dermatology at the Eastern Virginia Medical School and the Chair of the Medical Board of the National Psoriasis Foundation.
+“We recommend people with psoriatic disease get a flu shot because we don’t really know how immune suppressed our patients are,” says Abby Van Voorhees, M.D., who is the chair of dermatology at the Eastern Virginia Medical School and the chair of NPF's Medical Board.

-“One patient can take medication and their immune system can be impacted in a negligible way; another could have a more profound effect,” Van Voorhees said.
+“One patient can take medication and their immune system can be impacted in a negligible way; another could have a more profound effect,” Van Voorhees says.

 A common misconception